kubernetes/community/committee-code-of-conduct/election.md

 The Steering Committee will accept nominations for at least 1 week.
 Though the Steering Committee may choose to accept nominations for longer.
-Once the announced nomination period ends, steering committee will hold an election using [Elekto](https://elections.k8s.io/) and will publicly announce the results of the election.
+Once the announced nomination period ends, Steering Committee will hold an election using [Elekto](https://elections.k8s.io/) and will publicly announce the results of the election.

 #### Nomination process